The world-renowned dental lecturer and educator sounds off about the dental profession's ethics

 Solution: Do not attend lectures of speakers who appear to be on the “take.”
 These speakers soon expose their financial commitments by their overt favor of products, companies, or commercial techniques.
 I have seen hundreds of speakers come on the circuit and burn out within a couple of years.
 Suggest reliable speakers to your colleagues, especially younger dentists.

 I apologize for making some of you nervous, and perhaps even resentful, but I HAVE HAD ENOUGH!
 I do not like the new unethical face of my profession, where incessant seeking of more money has replaced service to the public, honesty, and self-respect.
 Numerous areas of major ethical concern in dentistry are identified in this article.
 The ongoing, if not accelerating, degeneration of professional ethics in dentistry is clearly evident to even casual observers.
 Improvements in professional ethics are necessary to regain our self-respect and the respect of the people we serve.
 All of us need to improve, including practitioners, speakers, dental schools accomplishing research, manufacturers, editors, and evaluating groups.
 It is time to return to honesty and to dealing with our fellow men and women in the way we would want to be treated ourselves.
 I do not think it is too late.

-Dr. Gordon Christensen, a prosthodontist in Provo, UT, is Co-founder and Senior Research Consultant of Clinical Research Associates (CRA).
-Dr. Christensen is also the Director of Practical Clinical Courses, a continuing education career development program for the dental profession at Bringham Young University and the University of Utah.
+Dr. Gordon Christensen, a prosthodontist in Provo, Utah, is co-founder and senior research consultant of Clinical Research Associates.
+He is also the director of Practical Clinical Courses, a continuing education career development program for the dental profession at Brigham Young University and the University of Utah.
 You can contact Dr. Christensen at: Practical Clinical Courses, 3707 North Canyon Rd., Suite 3D, Provo, UT, 84604-4587.
 FAX (801) 266-8637.
 Visit his website at gordonchristensen-pcc.com.